Recordings/Discussions

 Born: November 6, 1974 - Cosenza, Italy

-The Italian pianist, Maria Perrotta, graduated with distinction from the Milan Conservatoire in 1996; then she studied at the École Normale de Musique in Paris, where she graduated in chamber music.
+The Italian pianist, Maria Perrotta, graduated with distinction from the Milan Conservatoire in 1996 and continued her studies at the École Normale de Musique in Paris, where she completed a diploma in chamber music.
 In 2007, she graduated with distinction from the Accademia di Santa Cecilia in Rome under Sergio Perticaroli.
-She has won top prizes in several international piano competitions.
-In 2004, she won 3rd prize at the 5th J.S.
-Bach International Piano Competition of Saarbrücken (Germany) gaining critical acclaim: "The crystal-clear sound, the ever-audible structure and stimulating phrasal articulation made this an ideal interpretation."
-(Allgemeine Zeitung).
-Other awards include 1st prize at the 2005 S. Giovanni Teatino International Piano Competition; 2nd prize (first prize void), as well as the Schubert prize, at the 2006 Camillo Togni International Piano Competition; and 1st prize at the 2008 Shura Cherkassky International Piano Competition in Milan.
+She has won top prizes in several international piano competitions, including 3rd prize at the 5th J.S.
+Bach International Piano Competition in Saarbrücken in 2004, where critics praised “the crystal-clear sound, the ever-audible structure and stimulating phrasal articulation” (Allgemeine Zeitung).
+Further awards include 1st prize at the San Giovanni Teatino International Piano Competition (2005); 2nd prize (with first prize not awarded) and the Schubert Prize at the Camillo Togni International Piano Competition (2006); and 1st prize at the Shura Cherkassky International Piano Competition in Milan (2008).

-Maria Perrotta is currently living in Paris
+Maria Perrotta is based in Paris.

 Source: